-With our cutting-edge ColorX technology, Reolink has launched the advanced true full color night vision security camera, Reolink CX410.
+With the cutting-edge ColorX technology, Reolink has launched the advanced true full-color night vision security camera, Reolink CX410.
 Providing true full-color night vision of 2K 4MP resolution at night, this newly listed product can offer you 24/7 colorful security solutions, even in dimly lit spaces.
 Just like other smart IP cameras, CX410 can detect and distinguish between people, vehicles, or pets.

-This camera’s warm light and siren will be activated automatically, if you have the correct settings enabled, to warn intruders and alert you simultaneously.
+This camera’s 3000K warm light and siren will be activated automatically, if you have the correct settings enabled, to warn intruders and alert you simultaneously.
 The goal is to avert a crime before it happens.
 Its brightness can increase gradually when turned on, helping to reduce potential light pollution and disturbance to your neighbors.

 2K PoE ColorX Night Vision Camera